Edspeedy1/user-X-assignment/README.md

 ## Installation
 1. Download and Install Processing.
 2. Create a new sketch folder.
 3. Copy all .pde files and the fishpics/ folder into that sketch folder.
+(Can use the git clone command)
 4. Open Fish.pde in Processing.
 5. Press Run to start simulation.